-Sembcorp's Approach to Sustainability
+1.1 Sembcorp's approach to sustainability

 Sustainability is central to Sembcorp's purpose and strategy.
 We believe we must be part of the sustainable development agenda, and have a responsibility to our stakeholders to provide solutions that create value and positive impact for society.
-By meeting the needs of society, while managing our material environmental, social and governance (ESG) risks and opportunities, we believe that we will succeed as a business and provide our shareholders a sustainable return.
+By meeting the needs of society, while managing our material environmental, social, and governance (ESG) risks and opportunities, we believe that we will succeed as a business and provide our shareholders a sustainable return.

-Sembcorp's sustainability framework articulates three ambitions for the future.
+Sembcorp's sustainability framework articulates three ambitions for the future and supports the UN Sustainable Development Goals (SDGs).
 We aim to: